Help Center Broadcasting Live

 For a full list by operating system, see Windows Broadcasting Software and Mac Broadcasting Software.

-Each encoder guide explains where to enter your connection details in that specific software.
+Each encoder guide explains where to enter your connection details.
 Find your credentials first using the steps above, then follow the encoder guide.

 Troubleshooting